-PEOPLE & ROLES What are our names and the roles GOALS PERSONAL GOALS time-bounded? are feasible, measurable and group?
-What are our key goals that Vhat we want to achieve as a PURPOSE that we want to be at the core of our team?
+PEOPLE & ROLES we have in the team?
+What are our names and the roles that we want to open up?
+GOALS Are there personal agendas What are our individual PERSONAL GOALS are feasible, measurable and group?
+What are our key goals that personal goals? what we are doing in the first place?
+Why are we doing PURPOSE that we want to be at the core of our team?
 What do we stand for?
 What are guiding principles?
-What are our common values VALUES NEEDS & make decisions?
+What are our common values VALUES team to be at our best? personal needs towards the successful?
+What are our NEEDS & EXPECTATIONS make decisions?
 How do we execute How do we communicate and keep RULES & ACTION POINTS introduce after doing this session? everyone up to date?
 How do we What are the rules we want to and evaluate what we do?